-Our automated user management allows allows you to import and configure your New Relic users from your identity provider via SCIM.
+Our automated user management allows you to import and configure your New Relic users and groups from your identity provider via SCIM.
 This guide provides Okta specific details on how to configure the New Relic Okta SCIM/SSO application.

 Before using this guide, read the automated user management requirements.